This post may contain affiliate links, view our disclosure.

 - Salt – for balance, and to enhance the flavors of everything else

-- Cornstarch – this is the main thickener in our blueberry pie
+- Cornstarch – this is the main thickener in our blueberry pie filling

-- Egg – lightly beaten with water to make the eggwash; this helps our flaky butter crust turn a beautiful golden brown
+- Egg – lightly beaten with water to make the egg wash; this helps our flaky butter crust turn a beautiful golden brown

 Step-by-Step Instructions

-Step 1: Make the Pie Dough:
+Step 1: Make and Chill the Dough For the Pie Crust

 Photo Instructions

-Step 2: Assemble the Pie:
+Step 2: Assemble the Pie Using Frozen Blueberries

+- Preheat.
 Preheat the oven to 350F.

+- Roll out the dough for the bottom crust.
+Place 1 disk of dough onto a floured work surface.
+Working from the center out, roll the dough out to a circle about 11 to 12 inches in diameter.
 Fold the dough over onto itself, pick it up, and transfer it to a pie plate.
 Unfold the dough and push it into the bottom and up the sides of the pie plate.
+Use a fork to poke several holes in the bottom of the pie crust.

+- Roll out the dough for the top crust.
+Roll out the second disk of dough to a circle about 10 inches in diameter the same way you rolled out the first disk of dough.
 Place the circle of dough onto the blueberry filling.
 Tuck the outside of the dough under, and use your fingers or a fork to flute the edges.
 Cut 6 to 8 slits in the top of the crust.

-Lightly brush the top with eggwash.
+- Egg wash.
+Lightly brush the top with egg wash.

-Step 3: Bake the Pie:
+Step 3: Bake the Pie

-Bake the pie (with frozen berries) until the crust is golden and the pie is bubbling in the center.
+Bake the pie until the crust is golden and the pie is bubbling in the center.
 It takes about 90 to 120 minutes at 350F to bake a pie with frozen blueberries.
-Check the pie around the 45-minute mark and then every 10 minutes after.
+TIP: Check the pie around the 45-minute mark and then every 10 minutes after.
 If the crust starts to turn golden before the pie bubbles in the middle, cover the pie with a piece of aluminum foil.

-Step 4: Cool and Serve:
+Step 4: Cool and Serve

 Let the pie cool to room temperature before slicing and serving (otherwise it will likely be runny).